Third mission: Transfer at Ostfalia

 their research projects.
 What is new is that the cooperation will be extended to other social

-of various formats.
-For example, Ostfalia organizes “Round Tables” in which small and medium-sized
+help of various formats.
+For example, Ostfalia organises "Round Tables" where small and

-enterprises (SMES) discuss concrete digitization strategies with professors from various
+medium-sized enterprises (SMEs) discuss concrete digitisation strategies with professors from

-departments or social institutions come together with researchers in order to determine their needs
+various departments or social institutions come together with researchers in order to determine

 Ostfalia has a transfer strategy.
 What are the central contents of the transfer strategy and